Several Gold Medal flour products recalled over possible salmonella contamination

 (WKBN) – A major company announced the recall of multiple different flour products Saturday.

-General Mills is voluntarily recalling 2-pound, 5-pound and 10-pound bags of Gold Medal Unbleached and Bleached All Purpose Flours over “the potential presence of Salmonella Infantis,” the company said in an announcement published by the FDA.
+General Mills voluntarily recalls 2-pound, 5-pound and 10-pound bags of Gold Medal Unbleached and Bleached All Purpose Flours over “the potential presence of Salmonella Infantis,” the company said in an announcement published by the FDA.

 The products affected by the recall feature a “better if used by” date of March 27, 2024, and March 28, 2024, according to the notice.